-Remark 23 To our best knowledge, this is the first provable near-optimal (up to logarithmic factors) communication complexity bound of DANE-type methods for non-quadratic loss functions.
+Remark 23 To our best knowledge, this is the first provable near-optimal communication complexity bound of DANE-type methods for non-quadratic loss functions.

-3.5 Comparison against prior methods
+3.5 Comparison against Prior Methods

-In Table 1, we have listed the communication complexity bounds of DANE-LS and DANE-HB and highlighted their advantages over prior DANE-type methods.
-To further compare our methods against other distributed learning algorithms beyond DANE, we list in Table 3 the amount of communication required by DANE-HB/D $^2$ ANE and several representative sample-distributed learning algorithms for solving ridge regression and logistic regression problems.
+In Section 1.2 we have highlighted the advantages of our proposed algorithms over several prior DANE-type methods (see Table 1).
+In this subsection, to further compare our methods against other distributed learning algorithms beyond DANE, we list in Table 3 the amount of communication required by DANE-HB/DANE and several representative sample-distributed learning algorithms for solving ridge regression and logistic regression problems.
 The amount of communication is measured by the number of vectors of size p transmitted among the networked machines.
-Here we do not count the communication cost spent for distributing data to machines which is required virtually by all the sample-distributed methods.
+Here we do not count the communication cost spent for distributing data to machines which is required virtually by all the sampledistributed methods.
 The only exception is DSVRG which, in addition to data allocation, also requires to distribute a random subset of data in order to guarantee unbiased estimation of batch gradient for local optimization.
-In the following elaboration, we highlight the key observations that can be made from Table 3.
+In the following elaboration, we highlight the key messages taken from Table 3.